Fundraising Frequently Asked Questions

 5. How is UNIS Hanoi planning to report gifts that are made to the campaign and also report on how the gifts are spent?

-All reporting for fundraising (both gifts received and expenditure of those gifts) is included in the Annual Report each year which is published on the School website.
+All reporting for fundraising (both gifts received and distribution of those gifts) is included in the Annual Report each year which is published on the School website.

 There is no tax advantage associated with donations in Vietnam.
-Also, UNIS Hanoi is not currently able to provide tax receipts for expatriates to take advantage of tax benefits in their home country.
-The School is exploring ways to make tax efficient giving possible in the future.
+UNIS Hanoi has been able to partner with Give2Asia to provide tax receipts for US taxpayers to take advantage of tax benefits in their home country.
+The School continues to explore ways to make tax efficient giving possible in the future.

 7. What is the return on investment for donors to UNIS Hanoi?
 Are there special advantages if I make a gift to the School?

 UNIS Hanoi celebrates every gift to the school of time, skill, money and other resources as philanthropic acts of generosity.
 The donor gains the self-less reward of empowering the School in achieving its Vision and investing the future of our students and their education without personal return.
+There are no special privileges such as Admissions priority.
 Celebration and recognition of our donor’s generosity is through the Annual Report and for higher level donors, through the donor recognition schemes associated with each campaign, for example a Donor Celebration Wall or the naming of facilities, programmes or scholarships in the case of transformational gifts.
 All naming opportunities are approved by the Board and clearly outlined in the campaign case statement.
-For example, for our Scholarship Fund campaign, the naming opportunity is permanent in the case of a donation funding a scholarship in perpetuity, or limited to three years if one full scholarship is funded.
+For example, for our Scholarship Fund campaign, the naming opportunity is permanent in the case of a donation funding a scholarship in perpetuity, or limited to the duration of the scholarship funded.

 We respect any donor’s request for anonymity.
 In this case, the gift will still be reported for the purposes of institutional fiscal transparency, but will be attributed only as “Anonymous”.
 In all cases, the option for the gift to be anonymous will be made clear at the time of giving.